CUTS: A Deep Learning and Topological Framework for Multigranular Unsupervised Medical Image Segmentation: Methods

 \section{Methods}

-In this section, we detail our framework ``Contrastive and Unsupervised Training for Segmentation''~(CUTS).
-On a high level, CUTS consists of two sequential stages.
-In the first stage, it traverses all pixels in the input image and encodes each pixel along with the local neighborhood around it, which we denote as a ``pixel-centered patch'', into the high-dimensional latent embedding space as a vector representation~(Fig.~\ref{fig:architecture_embedding}).
-In the second stage, these embedding vectors are coarse-grained to many levels of granularity, and segmentation is performed by assigning unique labels to the pixels that correspond to unique clusters arising from a particular level of granularity~(Fig.~\ref{fig:architecture_diffusion}).
+The CUTS framework contains two stages~(Fig.~\ref{fig:architecture}(A)).
+In the first stage, it encodes each pixel along with the local neighborhood around it, denoted as a ``pixel-centered patch'', into a high-dimensional embedding space by jointly optimizing contrastive learning and autoencoding objectives~(Fig.~\ref{fig:architecture}(B)).
+Unlike most contrastive learning methods that learn from augmented versions of full images, CUTS learns from regions within the same image~(Fig.~\ref{fig:architecture}(C)).
+This emphasizes learning of local, intra-image features instead of invariance over known image transformations or noise models.
+This is especially critical for medical images, since they are globally homogeneous (i.e., images from different participants capture the same body part) yet locally heterogeneous (i.e., nuances in structures or textures within small areas of the image are essential).
+In the second stage, these embedding vectors are coarse-grained to many levels of granularity by diffusion condensation~\cite{brugnone2019coarse, CATCH}.
+Metastable granularities can be automatically identified from the condensation homology as granularities with zero topological activity~\cite{CATCH}.
+Segmentation is performed by assigning labels to pixels that correspond to clusters arising from a particular metastable granularity~(Fig.~\ref{fig:architecture}(D-E)).

-To accommodate the potential need for segmentation at the finest level, our network produces pixel-grade embeddings with neighborhood information taken into account via the convolution operation.
-To train the network in an unsupervised fashion, we deliberately guide the network to learn an embedding space where pixel-centered patches from the same segments in the image are grouped together, while those from distinct regions are separated.
-To achieve this, we combine two losses that are motivated by two different strands of research in the community: contrastive learning and autoencoding.
-Fig.~\ref{fig:architecture_embedding} illustrates the framework for the embedding stage.